 I am enjoying reading the first of the two volumes at the moment which covers the history of the tramways in Nice.
 I have had some conversations of a number of forums about the TNL which ran the tramways along the coast and in the city of Nice as well as a number of lines which travelled up into the hilly countryside behind the coast.

-Sadly the full story of the TNL network is currently only available in Jose Banuado’s books which are written in French.
+Sadly the full story of the TNL network is currently only available in Jose Banaudo’s books which are written in French.

-The TNL Network at its Height (Jose Banuado Volume 1 : p62-68)
+The pictures included below are not those included in Jose Banaudo’s book.
+He entitles this section of his book, The TNL Network at its Height (Jose Banaudo Volume 1 : p62-68)

 Like many French rail transport networks on the eve of the first world war, the TNL experienced, significant growth in all areas: mileage exploited, number of passengers and tonnage of goods, staff numbers, etc. There were a number of improvement and development projects underway, both for urban and interurban traffic, but the economic and human upheavals brought by the war were soon to bring a halt to the overall prosperity of the tramways of Nice.